sofa-framework/SofaPython3/README.md

+# /!\ WARNING /!\
+### Due to the recent intensive income in contributions (with kind of poor reviews from our side...) the master branch is currently a bit buggy... sorry for the inconvenience :X

 # plugin.SofaPython3

 This project is composed of a Sofa plugin to embed a python interpreter into a Sofa based simulation as well as several python modules that exposes the different c++ components used in Sofa.
 The binding is designed to be idiomatic python3 API with tight integration for numpy.
 This project is in a WIP state, please use it only if you are willing to help in the developement.